-This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses who are board-certified in a different APRN specialty area who seek additional certification as an adult gerontology nurse practitioner or for nurses with a doctoral degree in nursing who seek to become an adult gerontology nurse practitioner.
+This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses who are board-certified in a different APRN specialty area who seek additional certification as an adult gerontology primary care nurse practitioner and for nurses with a doctoral degree in nursing who seek to become an adult gerontology nurse practitioner.

 This certificate program is offered in a hybrid iCourse and in-person format that requires students to travel to campus for orientation and then two or three times per semester.
 Adult gerontology-focused theory and clinical courses include theories, principles and clinical skills in the care of adults across the lifespan.